UCSD-RHC-Lab/GARRY/README.md

-As the raw data is currently being collected by UC Davis via MATLAB, we used websockets to directly send that data locally from the MATLAB IDE to the application
+As the raw data is currently being collected by UC Davis via MATLAB, we used websockets to directly send that data locally from the MATLAB IDE to the application.

 <!-- The current version of the app uses a websocket that streams the data from collection into the app.
 In the current setup, when a dataset is chosen in app, it sends a unique signal to the websocket and in turn it builds the session using the data from the corresponding dataset.
 This system will be further configured to live data. -->

 GARRY utilizes MATLAB to process raw sensor data in real-time and simulate sessions for testing.
 The MATLAB code sends real-time, correctly formatted data from users to both our tablet application and the robot via websockets.

 Our implementation streams preexisting session data provided by our clinical collaborators into the app and the robot.
 This data is easily replaceable with real-time data received from sensors.
-To understand how we built a websocket server inside MATLAB to send the data see [the MatlabWebsocket documentation here.](https://github.com/UCSD-RHC-Lab/M3X-MatlabWebsocket)
+To understand how we built a websocket server inside MATLAB to send the data see [the MatlabWebsocket documentation here.](https://github.com/UCSD-RHC-Lab/M3X-MatlabWebsocket) (Again, this is based on jebej's implementation as mentioned above).

 Currently, once the researcher starts a session through the app, it sends a message to the MATLAB program to signal that the session is starting.